 We see from the report that the job only used 1.89 GB but it requested 4 GB resulting in a memory efficiency of only 47.37%.
 In this case the correct action would be to decrease the required memory by using something like #SBATCH --mem-per-cpu=3G.
 It is wise to request more memory than you actually need for safety.
 Remember that the job will fail if it runs out of memory.
-However, it is important not to request an excessive amount because it will make it harder for the job scheduler to schedule the job which results in longer queue times.
+However, it is important not to request an excessive amount because that would make it harder for the job scheduler to schedule the job which results in longer queue times.

 Another way to see the memory usage of a completed job is to use the seff command:

 $ jobstats <JobID>

 Memory per Cluster

 To find out how much memory there is per node on a given cluster, use the snodes command and look at the MEMORY column which lists values in units of MB.
 You can also use the shownodes command.
 Note that some of the nodes may not be available to you since they were purchased by certain groups or departments.